 Improving Process Safety with Safety First Focused Culture

-By Sara Peters, Fauske & Associates, LLC (FAI)
+By Sara Peters, Fauske & Associates, (FAI)

-"Safety culture" is a term that is frequently heard referenced around our engineering and testing lab Fauske & Associates, LLC (FAI) ─ both as it pertains to our customers and in our own daily business practices.
+"Safety culture" is a term that is frequently heard referenced around our engineering and testing lab Fauske & Associates, (FAI) ─ both as it pertains to our customers and in our own daily business practices.
 But, recently it occurred to me that if one does not work in my business they might be asking ‘what exactly is a safety-first culture and how is it relevant?’

 Safety Culture DefinedProcess Safety First in Plants